 How Many Hours of Studies per Day is required to Clear the IAS Exam?

 As it is one of the toughest exams, there are some people who claim to study 15-16 hours per day while there are also aspirants who have cleared the exam studying just for 6-7 hours in a day.
 There is no perfect answer to this question as it completely depends on your health conditions and brain capacity.
+All it needs to clear the UPSC exam is dedication and continuity.

 What are the Tips to improve the quality of studies for IAS exam?